orangeduck/Cello-Website/pages/learn-cello-vs-cpp-vs-objc.md

 are required to use one language.

-## Cello vs C++
+### Cello vs C++

 There are two major difference between Cello and C++.
-The first is that Cello must rely on typeless pointers and runtime polymorphism to achieve its high level features, and the second is in the design and structure of the _standard library_ of each.
+The first is that Cello must rely on void pointers and runtime polymorphism to achieve its high level features, and the second is in the design and structure of the standard library of each.

 The standard C++ library is well known for being large, complex and spanning paradigms.
 It supports many many things out of the box using different methods